buszi/Boomerang/README.md

 1. **Store**: A central repository that holds navigation results as key-value pairs
 2. **Catcher**: A functional interface that processes results when they become available
 3. **Lifecycle Integration**: Results are caught when a screen becomes visible
+4. **State Restoration**: Results are saved and restored during configuration changes and process death

 The library decouples the component that produces a result from the component that consumes it, allowing for a more flexible and maintainable navigation flow.
+The solution does not depend on any specific navigation library, and it can be used with any Jetpack Compose or AndroidX Fragment navigation library.
+The library does not store reference to the producer/consumer components, so it is completely memory-leak-free.
+The only requirement is that the producer and consumer components are not part of the same lifecycle (you cannot pass a result from one part of the screen to another on the same screen, for such cases use f.e.
+ViewModel).

 ### Core Components